xsscx/srd/code/registers/s3_6_c15_c1_5/Readme.md

 # s3_6_c15_c1_5
 Note that this is a PlaceHolder Report due to the fact that an EL0 Test is being reported from the EL1 permission level and the Code needs to be changed.
 PR's welcome!
+See EL1 SPRR Test as Example at URL https://github.com/xsscx/srd/tree/main/code/registers/S3_6_c15_c1_6

 iPhone 11 Register Tests
 =========